kwiatkowski-michal/villageWEB/README.md

 ## About project

-The project involves creating simple, clear, and consistent websites for village in the Białe Błota municipality.
+The project involves creating simple, clear, and consistent website for village in the Białe Błota municipality.

 # villageWEB - pol